turbot/guardrails-docs/docs/getting-started/getting-started-gcp/prepare-project/index.md

 # Prepare a GCP project for import to Guardrails

-In this guide you will prepare a GCP project for import into Guardrails using the least-privileged roles, and minimal set of enabled APIs, necessary for the task.
+In this guide you will prepare a GCP project for import into Guardrails using the least-privileged roles — and minimal set of enabled APIs — necessary for the task.

 This is the first guide in the *Getting started with GCP* series.